 Objective 3.
 Identify the multi-step process of workflow as it relates to Image Output.

 Output is putting a picture somewhere where people can see it, either printing it or putting it on the internet.

+A. Size/Resolution for intended purpose (web, presentation, or print)

+WEB 72 ppi (pixels per inch) PRINT 300 dpi (dots per inch)

+RGB color code CMYK color code

+pixels inches/feet etc.

-A. Size/Resolution for intended purpose (web, presentation, or print) You can set size and resolution under image, image size.
+You can set size and resolution under image, image size.
 You can also use the cropping tool to set size and resolution.
-Resolution is measured in pixels per inch or ppi.
-A good resolution for a picture that is going to be used on the internet is 72 ppi.
-A picture that is going to be printed needs to have a resolution of at least 300 ppi.
-Dpi stands for dots per inch and it is basically the same thing at ppi.
-Dpi applies specifically to printing.

 B. Cloud storage (Dropbox, Google Drive, Web Services).
 Storing photos places where you or others can access them.